d2l-ai/d2l-en/chapter_optimization/momentum.md

 $$f(\mathbf{x}) = 0.1 x_1^2 + 2 x_2^2.$$

 As before $f$ has its minimum at $(0, 0)$.
 This function is *very* flat in the direction of $x_1$.
-Let's see what happens when we perform gradient descent as before on this new function.
+Let us see what happens when we perform gradient descent as before on this new function.
 We pick a learning rate of $0.4$.

 ```{.python .input  n=3}
 %matplotlib inline